Spaxe/WDYK-Melbourne/README.md

+# [Talk updated]
+See https://spaxe.github.io/programming-generative-art/ for the 20-minute talk verison.

-# From Chaos to Order
+## From Chaos to Order
 [View the slides online here](https://spaxe.github.io/WDYK-Melbourne).

 To run the presentation, clone this repository.